 Yuma, the protagonist, goes around trying to convince others that she’s no different from them and she also hates the fact that even at the age of 23, her mother treats her like a child.
 It’s these parts of ’37 Seconds’ that normalize the nature of disabilities and affirms a strong sense of empathy in you as a viewer.

 Director Hikari also interviewed several women with disabilities before she even started filming the movie and this is also pretty evident in the film.
 One of her interview subjects was the leading actress Mei Kayama, who plays the role of Yuma.
-The fact that Mei actually has cerebral palsy makes her character a look a lot more natural and it’s almost like Mei is walking you through her own experiences in life.
-At a Q&A session held in Tokyo International Film Festival, Hikari also further explained why she cast Mei as the protagonist: “For me, there is no meaning to make this film if an able actor is sitting in a wheelchair.
+The fact that Mei actually has cerebral palsy makes her character look a lot more natural, and it’s almost like Mei is walking you through her own experiences in life.
+At a Q&A session held at the Tokyo International Film Festival, Hikari also further explained why she cast Mei as the protagonist: “For me, there is no meaning to make this film if an able actor is sitting in a wheelchair.
 The primary importance was working with those who are actually struggling with their bodies.”

-The overarching plot of the film might revolve around the adventures of a young girl with disabilities but at the end of the day, it is all about a woman’s journey towards independence.
-So regardless of who you are, the film’s core theme can be relatable for you in a lot of ways.
+The overarching plot of the film might revolve around the adventures of a young girl with disabilities, but at the end of the day, it is all about a woman’s journey towards independence.
+So, regardless of who you are, the film’s core theme can be relatable for you in a lot of ways.

 In conclusion, the characters of ’37 Seconds’ are completely fictional but the film’s sentimental atmosphere and the spectacular performances of its entire cast make it feel far too real.
 And of course, Mei Kayama deserves a special mention here as she completely immerses you into the story of the film and almost makes you feel like you’re looking at her personal experiences as a bystander.